aaronbruckner/TDD-Enterprise/tasks.md

 absorbed by the remaining quadrants.

 #### Shield destroyed!
-If the shield submodule is damaged and its status becomes ```DESTROYED```, all shield quadrants should drop to zero and become broken.
+**Implement the Engineer before completing this.** If the shield submodule is damaged and its status becomes ```DESTROYED```, all shield quadrants should drop to zero and become broken.
 Shield regeneration should be disabled until status is elevated to ```DAMAGED```.

 ## SubModules - Missile Launcher